What Does the Lord Require of You?

 I read the newspaper.
 Every single day.
 I’m not naïve enough to believe everything I read, but there is certainly a lot of disturbing news in the world.
 Sometimes I just want to fold up the paper and move on with my day.
-It’s caused me to do a lot of thinking this week about Micah 6:8: “He has shown you, O man, what is good.
+Sadly, not much has changed in the world since Micah’s day, but we get the answer for how to help repair it.
+Micah 6:8: “He has shown you, O man, what is good.
 And what does the Lord require of you?
 To act justly and to love mercy and to walk humbly with your God.”

 As in all Bible verses, we need to look at what was going on in the verses previously and look at the overall chapter.
 So let’s dive in….